DiarmuidHenry/Project-03/README.md

 - The Slack community, for helping with minor queries as well as larger problems.
 - Tutor Assistance, for helping point me in the right direciton when discussing problems that I just couldn't get my head around.
+- Gosling Games, for sending me a high resolution image of the playing board.